 If you are unsure about anything you come across, give the team a call for help and advice on 0800 998 1957.

 The garage itself

 Firstly, we’ll add a bit of context to your asbestos problem.
-The asbestos in your garage is a mixture of cement and asbestos (85% and 15% respectively), an extremely hard material which was used heavily in the 20th century to make corrugated roofing for garages and sheds.
-As such, your garage roof is likely to be where the asbestos is located.
+The asbestos in your garage is a mixture of cement and asbestos (85% and 15% respectively).
+An extremely hard material which was used heavily in the 20th century to make corrugated roofing for garages and sheds.
+Your garage roof is likely to be where the asbestos is located.

 Does it need to be removed immediately?